Cost of living in Fort Worth, TX

 We took a look at the cost of living in Fort Worth compared to Austin.
 Here’s what we found:

-• It is 8% higher in the state capital.
+- The cost of living is 27.2% higher in the state capital.

-Cowtown also has entities such as the Fort Worth Housing Solutions + other government-funded programs to help develop more affordable units.
+Cowtown also has entities such as Fort Worth Housing Solutions + other government-funded programs to help develop more affordable units.
+The city is also recently adopted a new affordable housing strategy.

 There are also a number of local development firms working on apartments seemingly all the time — from Deco 969 on Commerce Street to the affordable and supportive housing developments from the Fort Worth Housing Finance Corporation.